mwibrow/vlnm/docs/source/installation.rst

 Windows
 ^^^^^^^

-Everything is harder on Windows 🙄
+Everything is more complicated on Windows 🙄

 |vlnm| is untested on windows, but experience
 suggests that Python should be set up using